 Worst Value ($ per oz.)

 It’ll come as no surprise to car lovers that Sea Foam SF-16 Motor Treatment was by far the most reviewed fuel injector cleaner on the list.
-In fact, it has almost twice as many reviews as the runner up, Lucas 10013 Fuel Treatment.
-The high volume of reviews corresponds with Sea Foam’s #1 bestseller ranking, making it one of the most popular choices on the market.
+The high volume of reviews corresponds with Sea Foam’s #1 bestseller ranking, making it one of the most popular (and best) choices on the market.

 Enter Sea Foam SF-16 Motor Treatment.
 We’ve talked about this a lot in this article, and that’s because it’s a fantastic product and well worthy of the praise that’s shown by its army of devotees.